Project: Exploring the controls of picophytoplankton in the Arctic Ocean

 Project managers Hanna Farnelid Other project members Elin Lindehoff, Christien Laber, Linnaeus University, Lisa Winberg von Friesen, University of Copenhagen Participating organizations Linnaeus University Financier The Crafoord Foundation, Swedish Polar Research Secretariat Timetable 2020-2022 Subject Ecology, Biology and Environmental Science (Department of Biology and Environmental Science, Faculty of Health and Life Sciences) Research groups Marine phytoplankton ecology and applications (MPEA)

 The Arctic Ocean is a rapidly evolving environment with picophytoplankton, the smallest photosynthesizing organisms on earth, playing a critical role at the bottom of the Arctic’s marine food web.
 Picophytoplankton are composed of picoeukaryotes and cyanobacteria, and these two groups of organisms compete to grow in this high latitude environment with scarcely limited resources.
 While current research suggests that cyanobacteria will become increasingly competitive as the global climate system changes, we are only currently discovering what may give them this competitive edge, and these factors are even less understood in the Earth’s extreme polar climates.

-Our research will investigate the composition of current picophytoplankton communities that grow in the Arctic while testing the conditions that favour their growth both in the open sea and beneath the sea ice.
+Our research will investigate the composition of current picophytoplankton communities in the Arctic and the factors that control their distributions.
 These measurements will help us better understand the trajectory in which the Arctic’s marine food web is headed, as guided by the prevalence of picoeukaryotes and cyanobacteria in this dynamic ecosystem.